-If both majors lead to different types of degrees (i.e. a BS and a BA, etc.), you would be doing a double degree (or sometimes referred to as a dual degree).
-Examples of this would include: Chemistry (BS) and FLL-Spanish Studies (BA); Communication (BA) and Marketing or Economics (BS); any Engineering degree with any other major; etc. In this case, it could be possible to earn Honors Degrees in both (i.e. 2 Honors Degrees) since you would be earning 2 diplomas.
+If your majors lead to different types of degrees (i.e. a BS and a BA, etc.), you would be doing a double degree (or sometimes referred to as a dual degree).
+Examples of this would include Chemistry (BS) and Spanish Studies (BA); Communication (BA) and Marketing or Computer Science (BS); any Engineering degree with any other major; etc. In this case, it could be possible to earn Honors Degrees in both (i.e. 2 Honors Degrees) since you would be earning 2 diplomas.
 Or you could decide to earn Honors in just one and not the other.
-If you want to earn 2 Honors Degrees in the case of a double degree or dual degree (two majors leading to two different degree types–a BA and a BS), you would have to complete 12 Honors credits in each major (with no overlap—i.e. no less than 24 Honors major credits between the 2 majors) and you would have to complete two separate Honors capstone courses.
-In this case, it could also be possible to earn an Honors Degree in one and an Honors Degree with Distinction in the other.
+If you want to earn 2 Honors Degrees, in the case of a double degree or dual degree (two majors leading to two different degree types–a BA and a BS), you would have to complete 12 Honors credits in each major (with no overlap—i.e. no less than 24 Honors major credits between the 2 majors).
+You would need to complete two separate Honors capstone courses.
+In this case, it could be possible to earn an Honors Degree in one and an Honors Degree with Distinction in the other.

 Do individual departments have specific Honors Degree requirements?

-Many departments do have specific requirements for the 12 Honors credits in the major needed to earn the Honors Degree or in some cases a major GPA requirement needed for the Honors Degree.
-These specific requirements are listed in the University catalog under the Honors Degree in the major.
-See the UD Catalog.
+Many departments do have specific requirements for the 12 Honors credits in the major needed to earn the Honors Degree.
+In some cases a specific major GPA may also be needed for the Honors Degree.
+These specific requirements are listed in the Undergraduate catalog under the Honors Degree in the major.

 Some examples of specific requirements include the following: